Submitting to PCGS

 How much does it cost to get coins graded by PCGS?

-The fees associated with submitting to PCGS for grading and authentication will vary based on the type of coins, declared value per coin, and the estimated turnaround time.
-Visit our website, PCGS Services and Fees, to review current fees.
+The fees associated with submitting to PCGS for authentication and grading will vary based on the type of coins, declared value per coin, and the estimated turnaround time.
+Visit PCGS Services and Fees to review current fees.
 Fees listed are on a per coin basis.
 In addition to grading fees, each submission form will incur shipping and handling charges.

-If you opt to submit through a PCGS Authorized Dealer, please contact them directly to determine your submission cost.
+If you opt to submit through a PCGS Authorized Dealer, please contact the dealer directly to determine your submission cost.

 How can I sign up for the PCGS Collectors Club?

 Learn more about the PCGS Collectors Club at https://www.pcgs.com/join.
 PCGS offers three ways for you to join the Collectors Club.

 - Credit card orders may be processed online through the PCGS store

 - Check or money order memberships can be mailed to: PCGS, P.O.
 Box 9458, Newport Beach, CA 92658

 - Contacting PCGS Customer Service at (800) 447-8848